stephane-chazelas/bro-pdns-forward-dns/README.md

-Alternatively, you can have a DNS server (like dnsmasq) be the main DNS server, so that it serves some domains like the internal ones by itself or forwarding to other servers, and have PowerDNS be the "fallback server". dnsmasq would then do some caching which means some DNS responses may be up to one minute stale but on the other end that could reduce the load on PowerDNS and MySQL.
+Alternatively, you can have a DNS server (like dnsmasq) be the main DNS server, so that it serves some domains like the internal ones by itself or forwarding to other servers, and have PowerDNS be the _fallback server_. dnsmasq would then do some caching which means some DNS responses may be up to one minute stale but on the other end that could reduce the load on PowerDNS and MySQL.